Have you ever had someone angry with you for years and not know it?

 The waiting area proved to be the healing ground for Erica's hurt.
-Her anger and jealousy once exposed could then be dealt with.
+Now exposed, her anger and jealousy could be dealt with.

-Jealousy and anger are too often confused and dealt with as one and the same.
+Jealousy and anger are too often confused and dealt with as being one and the same thing.
 Divine jealousy, as stated in Exodus 20:5 — “I the Lord your God am a jealous God” — is much different than human jealousy.
-God carefully maintains and protects what is rightfully His.
+God carefully maintains and protects what is rightfully his.
 This is a world apart from human sinful jealousy that causes people to envy, suspect, and resent others.
 In Proverbs 27:4 it says, “Anger is cruel and wrath is like a flood, but jealousy is even more dangerous.”

 Gently we prayed with Erica, always acknowledging her feelings, while reminding ourselves of Proverbs 15:1: “A gentle answer turns away wrath, but a harsh word stirs up anger.”
 I had to bury my own defensiveness and instead show her grace.
-In that waiting room, my husband and I were able to help Erica open those cleansing floodgates of forgiveness, not reinforce the bondage of jealousy with anger tagging along.
+In that waiting room, my husband and I were able to help Erica open those cleansing floodgates of forgiveness.

 Psalm 147:3 says, “He heals the brokenhearted and binds up their wounds.”
 Both father and daughter had their hearts healed that day.
 The waiting was over.
 The issues were resolved….
 It was time to begin anew.